nats-io/nats.js/core/README.md

 and Node v22) via the exported `wsconnect` function.
 This function is semantically equivalent to the traditional `connect`, but returns a `NatsConnection` that is backed by a W3C WebSocket.

+Note that wsconnect assumes `wss://` connections.
+If you provide a port, it likewise resolve to `wss://localhost:443`.
+If you specify a `ws://` URL, the client assumes port 80, which is likely not the port.
+Check your server configuration as the port for WebSocket protocol is NOT 4222.

 # Installation